wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XXVIII.

-Affairs on Lake Champlain — pillage of
+Affairs on Lake Champlain--pillage of
-Platlsburgk by the British — bombardment of Burlington — depredations committed in the Chesapeake, and along the coast.
+Platlsburgk by the British--bombardment of Burlington--depredations committed in the Chesapeake, and along the coast.

 1 NOW the fighting vessels of Britain began